Khadija-hk/Scrape-It-All-My-Python-Web-Scraping-Project/Bank Market Capitalization/ReadME.md

-# ETL Operations on Country-GDP Data
+# ETL Operations on Bank-GDP Data

 ## What's This Project About?
 Dive into the world of ETL (Extract, Transform, Load) operations where we will be pulling data about the largest banks from a website, transforming that data into something more useful, and then saving it to both a CSV file and a database.
 Plus, we throw in some cool SQL queries to see the data in action!